johnsaquino/project-livewire/server/README.md

     - **Client-Side Configuration:** Double-check the WebSocket URL configured in the client application (`client/src/api/gemini-api.js`) to ensure it correctly points to your running server.

 - **API Key Errors:**
    - **Secret Manager Configuration:** If using Secret Manager, verify that the service account running the server (especially in Cloud Run) has the `Secret Manager Secret Accessor` role.
-Check Secret Manager in Google Cloud Console to confirm that secrets like `GOOGLE_API_KEY` and `OPENWEATHER_API_KEY` are correctly created and their values are set.
+Check Secret Manager in Google Cloud Console to confirm that secrets like `GOOGLE_API_KEY` (and any optional tool secrets) are correctly created and their values are set.
     - **Environment Variables:** If using environment variables for API keys (primarily for local development), ensure they are correctly defined in your `.env` file and that the server is loading them properly.
     - **Server Logs:** Look for error messages in the server logs related to API key retrieval or authentication failures.